See Spot Run: Production

 See Spot Run was entirely shot in Vancouver, British Columbia, Canada from June 12 to August 7, 2000.

 Reception

 The film received negative reviews.
 Review aggregator Rotten Tomatoes reports a score of 24% based on 76 reviews, with an average rating of 3.9/10.
 The site's consensus states that it "has all the elements children enjoy in a movie: a lovable dog, bad things happening to stupid adults, and lots of dog poop.
 For adults, it's either hit-or-miss".
 On Metacritic, the film holds a weighted average score of 24 out of 100 based on 23 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

-Roger Ebert gave the film 1 1/2 out of 4 stars.
+Roger Ebert of The Chicago Sun-Times gave the film 1 1/2 out of 4 stars, saying the relentless scatological jokes represented "some kind of desperate downward trend in American taste" but he did offer praise for Michael Clarke Duncan's performance as a redeeming element.

 Nell Minow of Common Sense Media was concerned about the movie's excessive use of adult humor in a PG rated movie as described "Too dumb and too vulgar for anyone".